sullhouse/operative-connect-lite/# To-Do List.md

     * Add deployment verification tests
 * **User Activity Tracking:** Implement tracking of user activities for auditing purposes
 * **Data Export:** Add functionality to export data in CSV and JSON formats
+* **Database Module:** Offload all queries to the database into a module specifically built to take requests and return responses to the other modules and interact with the database.

+## Beta Phase

+* **Map Data Flows:** Define and document the flow of data within the application.
+* **Design User Interface (UI) for Beta:** Create a user interface design for the beta version of the application.
+* **Testing and Validation (Beta functionalities):** Conduct thorough testing and validation of beta features.
+* **Create Partnership Agreement Element:** Define terms and conditions between parties for partnerships.
+* **Model Supply Side Features:** Choose products, inventory, and pricing for the supply side.
+* **Model Demand Side Features:** Incorporate sellable products, prices, and inventory into the sales platform.

+## MVP Phase

+* **Plan for Scalability:** Ensure the application can scale to meet future demands.
+* **Refine UI for MVP:** Improve the user interface for the MVP version of the application.
+* **Further Testing and Validation (MVP readiness):** Conduct additional testing and validation to ensure MVP readiness.
+* **Set Up Automatic Delivery Data Sharing:** Implement automatic data sharing for performance reporting and billing.

 ## Completed Items

 * ✅ Data Validation: Implemented comprehensive input validation across all endpoints
 * ✅ CORS Security: Restricted CORS to specific domains
 * ✅ In-Memory Storage: Removed in favor of BigQuery storage